Plant care and cultivation

 How to prune night-blooming jasmine

 Any leaves that are sick with pests, damaged or dry will be cut.
 Afterwards, pruning will follow to give shape.
-Here all the stems that are protruding in the desired way will be cut.
+Here all the stems that are protruding in the undesired way will be cut.
 You should also reduce the size in case it is too big.
 It is advisable to feed the plant after pruning so that it does not suffer much.

 Discover more about another type of flower with our article on the rarest orchids in the world.